anammy/CarND-PathPlanning/README.md

 1. The car uses a perfect controller and will visit every (x,y) point it recieves in the list every .02 seconds.
 The units for the (x,y) points are in meters and the spacing of the points determines the speed of the car.
 The vector going from a point to the next point in the list dictates the angle of the car.
 Acceleration both in the tangential and normal directions is measured along with the jerk, the rate of change of total Acceleration.
 The (x,y) point paths that the planner recieves should not have a total acceleration that goes over 10 m/s^2, also the jerk should not go over 50 m/s^3.
 (NOTE: As this is BETA, these requirements might change.
 Also currently jerk is over a .02 second interval, it would probably be better to average total acceleration over 1 second and measure jerk from that.

-2. There will be some latency between the simulator running and the path planner returning a path, with optimized code usually its not very long maybe just 1-3 time steps.
-During this delay the simulator will continue using points that it was last given, because of this its a good idea to store the last points you have used so you can have a smooth transition. previous_path_x, and previous_path_y can be helpful for this transition since they show the last points given to the simulator controller with the processed points already removed.
-You would either return a path that extends this previous path or make sure to create a new path that has a smooth transition with this last path.
+2. There will be some latency between the simulator running and the path planner returning a path.
+With optimized code, it is usually just 1-3 time steps.
+During this delay the simulator will continue using points that it was last given.

+## Code

+The code consists of 3 main sections: Prediction, Behaviour Planning, and Trajectory Generation.

+#### Prediction

+In the prediction section, the sensor fusion data is used to check if there is a slow car ahead, a car in the left lane within 30 m, and/or a car in the right lane within 30 m.
+If any of these conditions are satisfied, the corresponding flags are set.
+If the other vehicles are ahead of our car, the s values of these other vehicles are stored.

+#### Behaviour Planning

+In the behaviour planning section, the flags from the prediction section are used to determine whether to stay in the same lane or perform a lane change when safe if there is a slow car ahead.
+The lane change is only performed if the forward progress achieved by the lane change is greater than 10m.
+Also, if both left and right lanes are available for a lane change, whichever lane has a car thats further ahead and thus, offers a greater forward progress is chosen for the lane change.

+If a lane change is not possible, the target car's speed is lowered by 5 m/s increments until it is lower than the speed of the slow car ahead.

+After the lane change has been made and the target car has passed the slower traffic, the target car merges back into the middle lane when its safe to do so.
+The car will then speed up close to the speed limit if there is no slow car ahead.

+#### Trajectory Planning

+The lane choice from the behaviour planning section is used to generate a new trajectory.
+The new path uses the last two points from the previous trajectory, if the previous path list is not empty, to ensure a smooth transition (i.e. no sudden accelerations or jerk) between different trajectories.
+The trajectory planning algorithm from the class is used to generate trajectories using the spline function.

-## Tips
+## Results

-A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.
+The car is able to successfully drive around the track with no incidents.
+A clip of the car driving in the simulator can be found here.

 ---